cv

 space finds the figure, the figure finds the space.”

-The ‘figure’, for me, is a human figure, an object or building(s)/structure(s) in a spatial field that ranges from landscape to white space.
+The ‘figure’, for me, is a vehicle - something that is in a relationship with the spatial field.
+The ‘figure,’ as a vehicle, can be the human figure, an object or building(s)/structure(s) in a spatial field that ranges from representational to non-representational space.
+Exploring these relationships exposes pictorial opportunity.